 - Humber School for Writers.
 Summer 2006.

-- She has been a member of the Moosemeat Writers Group since 2005.
+- She has been a member of the Moosemeat Writers Group since 2005 and more recently of two other groups as well.

-Dickinson also worked in information centres and consulted around the collection and organization of information and resources for many years.
-When she retired from the regular work force it was after twenty years as a crisis counsellor in the area of violence against women.
-She wrote through all these years whenever she could.
+I also worked for many years in information centres and consulted around the collection and organization of information and resources.
+When I retired from the regular work force it was after twenty years as a crisis counsellor in the area of violence against women.
+I wrote through all these years whenever I could.

-The author's fiction has been published in the University of Windsor Review, Descant, Waves, Grain, Northern Journey, Impulse, Writ and broadcast on CBC Radio.
-Her writing was also included in the anthology, We Who Can Fly: Poems, Essays and Memories in Honour of Adele Wiseman.
-Inanna published a book of Dickinson's short stories, One Day It Happens, in 2007, and her first novel, Ile d'Or, in 2010.
-Her latest novel, Would I Lie to You?, launched in October 2014.
-A mystery, The White Ribbon Man, has been accepted for publication in early 2018.
+My fiction has been published in the University of Windsor Review, Descant, Waves, Grain, Northern Journey, Impulse, Writ and broadcast on CBC Radio.
+My writing was also included in the anthology, We Who Can Fly: Poems, Essays and Memories in Honour of Adele Wiseman.
+Inanna is the publisher of my book of short stories, One Day It Happens, in 2007, as well as my first novel, Ile d'Or, in 2010.
+My latest novel, Would I Lie to You?, was launched in October 2014.
+A mystery, The White Ribbon Man, is slated for publication in early 2018.